ejsp92/angular-realtime-change/README.md

 ===========
 Development application for a Bower componenet

-A module angular for realtime communication with socket.io server and rails.
+A module angular for realtime communication using socket.io server and rails.